martimfasantos/ai-agents-frameworks/README.md

   </p>
 </div>

 This repository provides a comprehensive, hands-on comparison of modern AI agent and multi-agent frameworks.
-Each framework is explored through practical examples, highlighting its unique features, capabilities, and use cases.
+Each framework is explored through practical examples, showcasing both core functionality and its unique features, capabilities, and use cases.

 ## 🤖 Frameworks Included